abebual/Breast-Cancer-Classification-with-PyTorch-and-Deep-Learning/README.md

 `loaders.py` - Transform the data to torch tensors and normalize it and prepare training loader and testing loader (makes datasets iterable).

+`Descriptive Statistics and EDA.ipynb`- basic descriptive statististics and visualization.

 ## Build BreastCancerNet CNN Model
 `BreastCancerNet.py`